On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

-The term on the left can be computed in terms of the action of proper subgroups $H\subset G$ on $X$.
-The homotopy type of the term on the right is determined by its fixed point spectrum
+The term on the left can be described in terms of the action of proper subgroups $H\subset G$ on $X$.
+The homotopy type of the term on the right is determined by its right derived fixed point spectrum